sindresorhus/object-assign/readme.md

 > ES6 [`Object.assign()`](http://www.2ality.com/2014/01/object-assign.html) ponyfill

-I would love for this to be a fully compliant polyfill, but I have no idea how to read the [ES6 spec](https://people.mozilla.org/~jorendorff/es6-draft.html#sec-object.assign).
-Help appreciated :)
+Should be pretty close to the spec.

-> Ponyfill: An almost conforming polyfill which doesn't overwrite the native method
+> Ponyfill: A polyfill that doesn't overwrite the native method

 ## Install